-Asian Youth Center-Asian Youth Center (AYC) is a community-based 501(c)3 non-profit organization (EIN #33-0383691) whose mission is to empower low-income, immigrant, and at-risk youth, of all communities, to overcome barriers to success through the provision of culturally and linguistically competent education, employment, and social services.
+Asian Youth Center AYC) is a community-based 501(c)3 non-profit organization (EIN #33-0383691) whose mission is to empower low-income, immigrant, and at-risk youth, of all communities, to overcome barriers to success through the provision of culturally and linguistically competent education, employment, and social services.
 We help youth succeed in school, at work, and in life!

-Center for the Pacific Asian Family-Our mission is to build healthy and safe communities by addressing the root causes and consequences of family violence and violence against women.
-We are committed to meeting the specific cultural and language needs of Asian and Pacific Islander women and their families.
+Center for the Pacific Asian Family buildd healthy and safe communities by addressing the root causes and consequences of family violence and violence against women.
+We are committed to meeting the cultural and language needs of Asian and Pacific Islander women and their families.

-Chinatown Service Center-Provide counseling and domestic violence counseling services.
+Chinatown Service provides counseling and domestic violence counseling services.

-Teen Line - 310-855-HOPE Teen Line's mission is to provide peer based education and support before problems become a crisis, using a national hotline, community outreach and online support.
+Teen Line - 310-855-HOPE provides peer-based education and support before problems become a crisis, using a national hotline, community outreach and online support.

 Teen Mental Health Online Resources

-Adolescent Mental Health Resources-The Mental Health Resources for Adolescents and Young Adults are online resources aimed specifically at adolescents and young adults.
+Adolescent Mental Health Resources for Adolescents and Young Adults are online resources aimed specifically at adolescents and young adults.

-Mental Health Literacy-Mental health is part of overall health.
-Just like it’s important to be informed about your health, it’s equally important to be informed about your mental health.
-We aim to take the best available scientific evidence in mental health and make it easy to understand and accessible for everyone.
+Mental Health Literacy aimd to take the best available scientific evidence in mental health and make it easy to understand and accessible for everyone.

 Teen Wellness Resources

-Center for Youth Wellness -The materials contained on this Resource page are made available for educational purposes only and are not meant to serve as medical advice or to replace consultation with your physician or mental health professional.
+Center for Youth Wellness contains resources for educational purposes only and are not meant to serve as medical advice or to replace consultation with your physician or mental health professional.

-Futureme-Write a letter to yourself and receive the letter a year later!
+Futureme lets you write a letter to yourself and sends you the letter a year late!